petyaracz/Racz2024b/Readme.md

 ## 2. Generate segment-distances from the natural classes

-We use the natural classes to calculate segment distances and also add edit distances for the sake of completeness: Any segment vs any other segment has a distance of 0-1, any segment vs nothing has a distance of 1.
+We use the natural classes to calculate phonological distances between segments and also add edit distances for the sake of completeness: Any segment vs any other segment has a phonological distance of 0-1, any segment vs nothing has a phonological distance of 1.

 ``` r
 lookup_h = buildDistTable(h, nch) |>